 Historic Ballarat is an easy hour’s drive from Melbourne and a great place for families to explore Australian history, appreciate art, challenge their sense of fair play, frolic in the outdoors and get up close to Australian wildlife.
 Rich history abounds, together with a fresh new energy that sizzles with incredible food shopping, modern arts and culture.
-Plan your family visit around the obvious attractions of the Museum of Australian Democracy at Eureka (M.A.D.E), Sovereign Hill and Ballarat Wildlife Park and enjoy the beauty of regional Victoria all in an easy weekend away.
+Plan your family visit around the obvious attractions of The Eureka Centre, Sovereign Hill and Ballarat Wildlife Park and enjoy the beauty of regional Victoria all in an easy weekend away

-Indulge in a double adventure, with arty indoors and outdoors play time.
+Afternoon: Indulge in a double adventure, with arty indoors and outdoors play time

 The Art Gallery of Ballarat is the oldest and largest regional art gallery in Australia.
 There is art from the earliest period of European settlement to the present day, and regular new exhibits to keep you coming back.
 There is also a fine and growing collection of Australia Indigenous art.
 The Gallery is committed to supporting the making of, and appreciation for, the visual arts in the Ballarat region.
 A large selection of children’s activities and learning experiences are on offer suitable for all ages, from toddlers to teens.